-Washington state shields people seeking abortion, trans care
+Washington, Minnesota become trans refuges, shield abortions

-SEATTLE (AP) — Washington state enacted legal protections Thursday for people who travel there seeking reproductive and gender-affirming procedures and treatment, becoming the latest Democrat-led state to enact safeguards as Republican-led states ban or restrict care.
+SEATTLE (AP) — Democratic governors in Washington state and Minnesota on Thursday signed into law legal protections for people who travel to those states seeking reproductive and gender-affirming procedures and treatment.

+They are the latest blue states to enact safeguards against bans or limits on transgender and abortion healthcare in Republican states.
-The law, which protects patients and providers, tells other states they will not be able to use Washington state courts or judicial processes to enforce their bans on abortion and gender-affirming health care, bill sponsor Rep. Drew Hansen, a Democrat from Bainbridge Island, said Thursday.

-It blocks related warrants, subpoenas, extradition requests and court orders from other states.
-It also allows for a counterclaim of up to $10,000, plus damages, for those targeted by such legal action.
+In Seattle, Gov. Jay Inslee wore a pink tie as he signed a bill that bans other states from using Washington state courts or judicial processes to enforce their bans on abortion and gender-affirming health care.
+The law blocks related warrants, subpoenas, extradition requests and court orders from other states related to those out-of-state patients.

-Gov. Jay Inslee wore a pink tie outside the Hans Rosling Center for Population Health at the University of Washington Thursday and signed the bill as a group of Democratic lawmakers and others supporting reproductive and gender-affirming care clapped and cheered.
+Halfway across the country, Gov. Tim Walz made Minnesota a refuge for young people coming from other states for gender-affirming care.
+Numerous other states are rushing to impose restrictions on care for those transitioning.
+The governor also signed legislation Thursday making Minnesota a sanctuary for abortion patients from other states and banning so-called conversion therapy for LGBTQ+ youth.

-The new law responds to states such as neighboring Idaho that have banned abortions and made it illegal for an adult to help a minor get an abortion without parental consent.
+The Washington law responds to states such as neighboring Idaho that have banned abortions and made it illegal for an adult to help a minor get an abortion without parental consent.

 Starting next year, anyone in Idaho who provides gender-affirming medical care for transgender youth could end up a convicted felon, after the state’s Republican governor signed legislation banning the treatment earlier this month.

+Similarly, the new Minnesota law is aimed at abortion patients not only from neighboring states, but those from as far away as Texas who have made Minnesota a destination.

+Walz and Inslee signed the bills on a day when Republican legislators in Kansas enacted what may be the most sweeping anti-transgender bathroom law in the nation.
+A day earlier, Montana Republican leaders voted to bar a transgender state lawmaker from the House floor in retaliation for rebuking colleagues who voted to ban gender-affirming care for children.

 Transgender medical treatment for children and teens has been available in the United States for more than a decade and is endorsed by major medical associations.

-The need for the shield law was questioned by Washington anti-abortion advocates and lawmakers, given that abortion protections already exist in state law.
+The need for Washington’s and Minnesota’s shield laws was questioned by anti-abortion advocates and lawmakers, given that abortion protections already exist in state law.
 At least one Republican legislator suggested Washington should cooperate with out-of-state abortion cases, The Seattle Times reported.

 “If we don’t honor the actions of courts, of law enforcement agencies from other states, we run the risk of other states not honoring ours,” Rep. Jim Walsh of Aberdeen said during debate on the bill.
 The Republican lawmaker also said he was concerned about creating a so-called “abortion tourism” industry in the state.